Houston YouthBuild

 JOIN THE NEXT YOUTHBUILD HOUSTON COHORT!

-How to join the YouthBuild Houston program.
+How to join the YouthBuild Houston program

 Step 1.
-APPLY: Complete YouthBuild Houston Application
+APPLY: Complete the YouthBuild Houston application.

 Step 3.
-ELIGIBILITY FORMS & DOCUMENTATION: Submit all required documents
+ELIGIBILITY FORMS + DOCUMENTATION: Submit all required documents.

 Step 4.
-MENTAL TOUGHNESS WORKSHOP: Attend required 2-week orientation
+MENTAL TOUGHNESS WORKSHOP: Attend required 2-week orientation.

-Step 5.ENROLLMENT & ACCEPTANCE: Must complete all 4 steps to be considered for official acceptance into the YouthBuild Houston Program.
+Step 5.
+ENROLLMENT + ACCEPTANCE: All 4 steps must be completed to be considered for acceptance into the YouthBuild Houston Program.

 YOUTHBUILD SUCCESS STORIES